commonsmachinery/catalog/doc/datapackage.md

   details in this annotation.

 * `policy`: Provide the license information about the work if known.
   This would typically indicate public domain, CC0 or a CC license.
+The Elog.io browser extension support all Creative Commons URIs as well as Europeana rights statements that you can see on http://pro.europeana.eu/web/guest/available-rights-statements

 * `collection`: Collection from which the work originates.
   Elog.io browser extension currently supports the following collectionLink URLs: